-Applicants under eighteen (18) years of age are advised to submit either a Birth Certificate or a legal document – such as adoption papers – so as to determine the relationship between a child and his/her parent or guardian;
+Applicants under eighteen (18) years of age may submit either a Birth Certificate or a legal document – such as adoption papers.
+Accordingly, this helps in determining the relationship between a child and his/her parent or guardian;

 If the child is travelling unaccompanied or with someone other than the parent(s) the applicant needs to give:

 - a signed letter from a parent establishing the details of anyone else accompanying the applicant, and details of care and accommodation arranged for in the UK;